PCabeza/mdimpress.py/README.md

 You can use it to compile a markdown file.
 When using it with no options, the generated output will have no style.
 To add an stylesheet use the `--stylesheet` flag.
+There are more options to customize output, use `-h` to see all of them.

 This an inconvenient way to develop, so the flag `--presentation-start` creates in the current directory an empty grunt project.
-Grunt executes mdimpress, compiles .less files and watchs for changes and reports them using livereload.
+Grunt executes mdimpress, compiles .less files and watches for changes and reports them using livereload.

 ## Features ##

-- [x] Extensions of headings `{}` pandoc syntax.
+- Extensions of headings `{}` pandoc syntax for impress.js.
-- [x] Append automatically .step to header `{}` blocks.
+- Append automatically `.step` to header `{}` blocks.
-- [x] Extension of markdown semantic syntax.
+- Extension of markdown semantic syntax.
-- [ ] Metadata included into generated html.
+- Metadata included into generated html.
-- [x] Header block syntax to pass arguments to mdimpress.py from the markdown file.
+- Header block syntax to pass arguments to mdimpress.py from the markdown file.

 ## Extension of headings syntax ##